Py-Lambdas/code-challenges/README.md

 These are code challenges and mini coding projects created by our Py-Lambdas community.

+Note: This is a work in progress and will be continually updated.

 ## Q&A

 ### How do I get started?